Lab 3: Debugging and Testing

 To prepare for lab, do the following:

 1. Read our guide to using gdb in simulation mode.
-Print out a copy of the gdb reference card to have on hand.
+Print out a copy of gdb one-page guide to have on hand.

 Lab exercises